BIMTECH PGDM Admissions 2026

-CAT 2025 Question Paper PDF FREE Download: IIM Kozhikode has conducted CAT 2025 yesterday, November 30, in three slots, and with the exam now over, students are eagerly waiting for the official question paper PDFs.
-While the original CAT 2025 question papers will be released soon on the official website, this article brings you the memory-based CAT 2025 question papers of all slots shared by test-takers, along with CAT 2025 answers & solutions.
-This CAT 2025 question paper article also has in-depth slot-wise analysis to help you understand the pattern, difficulty level, and type of CAT 2025 questions asked.
-You’ll also find a clear idea on how to download the CAT 2025 question papers as soon as they are officially released, making this page a complete resource for everything you need after the exam.
+CAT 2025 Question Paper PDF FREE Download: IIM Kozhikode conducted CAT 2025 on November 30 across three slots, and with the exam wrapped up, students are eagerly looking forward to the official question paper PDFs.
+While the original CAT 2025 answer key is scheduled for release today, 4th December, this article already brings you memory-based CAT 2025 question papers for all slots, along with detailed answers and solutions.
+You’ll also find the CAT 2025 answer key in this article, along with an in-depth slot-wise analysis to help you understand the CAT 2025 exam pattern, difficulty level, and the types of questions asked.
+Plus, we guide you on how to download the official CAT 2025 question papers the moment they are released, making this page your complete post-exam resource.

 This Story also Contains